marmarelis/rolling-quantiles/README.md

 ## Hyper-efficient and composable filters.

 * Simple, clean, intuitive interface.
-* Supports streaming data or bulk processing.
+* Streaming or batch processing.
 * Python 3 bindings for a lean library written in pure C.

 ### A Quick Tour